kevinmeredith/tech-lead-book/ch3-sleep-in-same-quarters.md

 > their leader relate to their conditions as he slept in a comfortable bed indoors while they, each night,
 > faced Nature in tents alone?

+Steven Pressfield's "X" higlights the epitome of a leader in this story of Alexander the Great:

+> ... <insert story about how he poured water on the ground when his men had none>

 From Ch 2, I mentioned that I had led a team of engineers on an exhausting on-call rotation.
 That four-man, 5-week rotation looked like: